Leadership Training Programs

 -

 The success of a leadership program can be measured in two ways.
 The first is asking training participants whether they have gained any new skills or insights.
-The second is by the trainee’s fellow employees how it is to work with them.
+The second is by asking the trainee’s fellow employees how it is to work with them.
 The best way to do this is by surveying employees before and after the training course.
 The first survey serves as a baseline, and the second shows how the person improved.

 It is important to remember that leadership training does not end after the course, but is a process of continual improvement.
 Hopefully, leadership participants continue to reap the benefits of the course as time progresses.